Five Reasons Your Brain LOVES Junk Food and How To Break The Habit

 4 - Your brain loves variety

-Junk food contains crispy, crunchy, and creamy textures, as well as flavors including salty, sweet and ‘umami’ (a dynamic flavor described as savory) so it provides a vast variety of stimulating and pleasurable ‘mouth feel’ for the person consuming it.
-In addition, food manufacturers are constantly coming up with new flavor combinations and adding different textures, to tempt people to experiment and find new favorites that their brain will enjoy, via their taste buds.
+Junk food contains crispy, crunchy, and creamy textures, as well as a variety of flavours, including salty, sweet and ‘umami’ (a dynamic flavour described as savoury), so it provides a stimulating and pleasurable ‘mouth feel’ for the person consuming it.
+In addition, food manufacturers are constantly coming up with new flavour combinations and adding different textures, to tempt people to experiment with and find new favourites for their brain to enjoy, via their taste buds.

 5 - The ‘emotional memory food bank’

-Past experiences of eating junk food that was enjoyable unfortunately drive future eating choices.
+Past experiences of eating enjoyable junk food unfortunately drives future eating choices.
 Your brain is expert at remembering past experiences that elicited the ‘dopamine’ effect because it remembers the enjoyment experienced and pushes you to recreate it.
-The anticipation of eating the food again increases salivation, which sets the stage perfectly for saliva to move food around your mouth quickly.
-The feelings of satisfaction and enjoyment experienced when eating these stimulating foods produce extremely powerful memories that tempt you to want a dopamine ‘hit’ again.
+The anticipation of eating the food again also increases salivation, which sets the stage perfectly for saliva to move food around your mouth quickly.
+The feelings of satisfaction and enjoyment experienced when eating these stimulating foods produce extremely powerful memories that tempt you to create another dopamine ‘hit.’